SpookyCthulhu/Docker-Demo/README.md

 The following application consists of many divs that alternate between the colors of the rainbow

 and fill the screen (semi) dynamically.
-If a div is clicked it will flip colors, allowing you engrain
+If a div is clicked it will flip colors, allowing you to

-designs in the page.
+create designs in the page.

 To run the code for this application in your browser you first need to login to docker using: